auth0/auth0-spa-js/FAQ.md

 ## Why do I get `auth0_spa_js_1.default is not a function` when using Typescript?

+If you're hitting this issue, set `esModuleInterop: true` in your `tsconfig.json` file (inside `compilerOptions`).

 Due to how the type system works in Typescript, if one of your dependencies uses `allowSyntheticDefaultImports: true`, then all the consumers of that dependency must use `allowSyntheticDefaultImports: true` as well.
 This, of course, is not ideal and might break your app if you depend on this setting being `false`.
-The Typescript team came up with a new flag that helps in this scenario.
-If you're hitting this issue, set `esModuleInterop: true` in your `tsconfig.json` (inside `compilerOptions`) file.
+The Typescript team added the `esModuleInterop` flag that helps in this scenario.